Child in Need Plans and Reviews

 The social worker should consider holding a CIN mid point meeting at intervals of 6 weeks.
 This will ensure that the safety goal and danger statement is being looked at and if the plan is progressing the Child / YP views are gathered before the meeting, and where appropriate they should be invited to the meeting.

-Supervision Order Reviews
+5.1 Supervision Order Reviews

 The Social Worker must ensure that consultation is undertaken with all participants including parents and child/young person, prior to the meeting taking place.

-After the meeting is held, the IRO will complete the 'Outcomes and Minutes of the Meeting' sections on the form.
+After the meeting is held, the IRO (or Team Manager) will complete the 'Outcomes and Minutes of the Meeting' sections on the form.
 These should be completed within 10 working days.
-The team manager is to review the recommendations of the review and record on case notes acknowledging the review and whether they agree or disagree with the IRO recommendations.
+If an IRO chaired the review, the team manager is to review the recommendations of the review and record on case notes acknowledging the review and whether they agree or disagree with the IRO recommendations.
 Should there be a disagreement, the IRO and Team Manager are to hold a discussion to reach a resolution.
 If this is not reached, then it would be escalated to the social work team Group Manager for considerations and next steps.
+In addition, If the IRO raise any issues regarding the child’s planning, this will be addressed with the team manager in the first instance to seek a resolution.
+Should it not be resolved at this stage, the IRO will raise to the Group Manager and so on until the matter is resolved.
+This will be recorded via the IRO on ‘IRO Recording’ on liquid logic case notes.

-For the proposed final Supervision Order review (this will be 3 months before the order expires) The social worker should complete an updated C&F assessment summarising progress made against the plan which should include any updating danger statements, safety goals, harm matrix and with a particular focus on whether the Supervision Order should expire or if there is a need to extend it.
-The C&F assessment should be shared with the family 3 days prior to the review meeting taking place.
+For the proposed final Supervision Order review (this will be 3 months before the order expires) The social worker should complete an updated C&F assessment summarising progress made against the support plan which should include any updating danger statements, safety goals, harm matrix and with a particular focus on whether the Supervision Order should expire or if there is a need to extend it.

 Following the Supervision Order expiring, CIN Step down/Closure process to be followed.